sictweb/bti425-2020/notes/react-app-design-basics.md

 Here, we invoke the [ReactDom.render](https://reactjs.org/docs/react-dom.html#render) method to render our primary "App" element onto the main `<div>` element in `index.html`

 You will notice however, that `<App />` isn't defined in index.js and neither is `ReactDOM`.
 References to the original source is included via ["import"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) statements at the top of the file.
-This behaviour is defined in ES6 and it simply functions as a method for us to include modules from other files.
+This behaviour is defined in ES6 and it simply is the way for us to include modules from other source code files.
 You can think of this as analogous to our "require" statements that we use when writing server code in Node.js.

 In our current application (index.js file), we import the modules **React**, **ReactDOM**, **App** and **registerServiceWorker**.
 We can discard the **registerServiceWorker** code for now (for more infomation see: [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/primers/service-workers/)).
 This should leave you with the following code: